FuelFrontend/Frontend-Developer-Interview-Preparation/CSS/README.md

 - [x] 28.
 Describe pseudo-elements and discuss what they are used for.

-  > It's to style a part of an element, like `::first-letter` or `::before`.
+  > - It's to style a part of an element, like `::first-letter` or `::before`.
 They can be used to add a special symbol before a paragraph, change color of first character of a line, etc.
+  > - These are appropriately called pseudo "elements" (not selectors) because they don't select any "real" element that exists on the page

 - [x] 29.
 What's HTML5 shim, what's its usage